School-based Health Centers

 About Wheeler’s Bristol School-based Health Center Clinicians

-Rebecca Ruitto, LMFT, is a school-based Children’s Outpatient Services senior clinician, working with K-8th grade students at West Bristol School.
+Rebecca Ruitto, LMFT, is a school-based Children’s Outpatient Services senior clinician, working with students at West Bristol and Greene-Hills School.
 She also is an outpatient senior clinician at Wheeler’s 91 Northwest Drive, Plainville location.
 Rebecca has worked in Wheeler’s Children’s Outpatient Services since 2014.
 She holds a Master’s degree from UConn.
 She also is a Connecticut-certified provider in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and is trained in Modular Approach to Therapy for Children with Anxiety, Depression, Trauma, or Conduct Problems (MATCH –ADTC) and Dialectical Behavioral Therapy (DBT).

 Bill Kania, LMFT, is the director of Wheeler’s Children’s Outpatient Services and provides administrative oversight for the agency’s Children’s Outpatient Services program.
 Bill has more than 22 years of experience providing behavioral health services at Wheeler.
 He has extensive experience in clinical work with children, adolescents and families, including treatment in outpatient, extended day and intensive outpatient levels of care.
 Bill is a champion of evidence-based practices and has provided leadership in implementing and achieving positive outcomes with evidence-based practices in both community-based and agency-based service types.
 These models include Multisystemic Therapy (MST), MST-Problem Sexual Behavior, and MST-Contingency Management and evidence-based trauma services such as Trauma-Focused Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Risking Connections and Project Joy.
 Bill has played a key role in expanding the scope of services in Children’s Outpatient to include school-based substance abuse evaluations, primary care integration and school-based behavioral health clinics.